-- Service (or consulting) WFOE;
+- · Service (or consulting) WFOE;

-- Trading WFOE (or foreign invested commercial enterprise [FICE]); and
+- Trading WFOE; and

-- Manufacturing WFOE.
+- · Manufacturing WFOE.

 While all three structures share the same legal identity, they differ significantly in terms of their setup procedures, costs, and the range of commercial activities in which they are allowed to engage.
 Trading WFOEs and manufacturing WFOEs must derive the majority of their revenue from their namesake business, but can also provide associated services.
 Service WFOEs are additionally permitted to conduct trading activities related to their services.